lookit/lookit-docs/docs/source/tutorial-jspsych/tutorial-jspsych-first-study.rst

     const exit_survey = { type: chsSurvey.ExitSurveyPlugin };

     jsPsych.run([video_config, video_consent, hello_trial, exit_survey]);

+You can follow the instructions at the end of the previous step to see your session recordings.
+Now for your most recent session, you should still see two videos listed in the "Download videos" box - one is your consent video and the other is your trial recording.
+If you edit your study code to add another ``hello_trial``, then you will end up with three videos: a consent recording and two trial recordings.

 **Bonus step**: Use the ``wait_for_upload_message`` parameter to override the default uploading message ("uploading video, please wait...") that is shown at the end of the ``hello_trial``, and present some custom HTML content instead.
 To do this, we need to add a new property called "params" alongside the trial recording extension.
 The value of "params" is an object that contains the parameter names and values that should be passed to the extension.